Hilariously Abusive Childhood

 - Ernie Eaglebeak is still enduring his at the beginning of The Spellcasting Series, although he escapes soon after.

-- Onion Kid in 8 Bit Theater Turns out to become a lot more than just funny, though - he grows up to become Sarda.
+- Onion Kid turns out to become a lot more than just funny, though - he grows up to become Sarda.
 His whole raison d'etre is to screw over the Light Warriors that made his life horrible, by cutting them down in their most awesome state to signify their insignificance to what he's become, instead of just killing them all before they could repeatedly destroy his parents, his foster parents and the orphanages that have adopted him.
-When you take a good look past his creativity, omnipotence and amazing capacity for spite, you see a godlike entity whose only purpose is to horribly abuse a handful of people and will screw over countless innocents to do so.
+When you take a good look past his creativity, omnipotence and amazing capacity for spite, you see a godlike entity whose only purpose is to horribly abuse a handful of people and will screw over countless innocents to do so, one of said innocents being himself during his childhood.

 - Tycho from Penny Arcade, shown here, here, here, here, and here.
 Yikes.